Evan Jones (writer): 1960–1967: collaboration with Joseph Losey

 Eva was described by Losey as a "baroque" film: a romance set in Venice, Italy, starring Baker and Jeanne Moreau, with an intended runtime of around 165 minutes.
-Jones regarded Moreau as "the finest actress" he worked with in his career but shared Losey's disappointment with the final film, which had been extensively cut on the insistence of the film's producers, the Hakim brothers, who hated how incongruous Jones's script was with the original novel.
+Jones regarded Moreau as "the finest actress" he worked with in his career but shared Losey's disappointment with the final film, which had been extensively cut on the insistence of the film's producers, the Hakim brothers, who objected to Jones's deviations from the original novel, as well as re-scored, with its original Billie Holiday soundtrack also being cut.

 Jones's collaboration with Losey achieved the latter's aim to have his newer work be considered alongside that of film-makers such Godard and Michelangelo Antonioni: Jones recalled an incident in a café on the Rive Gauche, Paris, where he overheard a group of French cinephiles discussing the deeper meanings of he and Losey's films.
 He interjected, attempting to explain how material constraints had led to many of what they believed were tasteful artistic decisions, comments which only served to infuriated them.

 In 1962, Jones and his wife divorced by mutual consent and he returned to London alone to write "The Lament of the Banana Man".
 The poem is a companion piece to "The Song of the Banana Man", despairing of the experience of the Windrush generation and depicting the once-proud speaker of his earlier poem as an alienated London Underground worker, unfulfilled in his relationship.
+The poem was similarly popular with dub poets; in 1973, Guyanese writer Marc Matthews's album Marc Matthews & Friends – Live included a performance the poem.
 "The Lament of the Banana Man" seemingly brought Jones back to his preoccupation with the sociopolitical dynamics of his home country.
 In 1962, he wrote The Spectators, which ran for a week at the Guildford Theatre in Surrey.
 The play was a serious treatment of the relationship between tourists and Jamaicans, a dichotomy that was the premise of his earlier poem "The Song of the Banana Man".
 Jones also wrote the television play Return to Look Behind for ITV, who produced it in 1963–64, about the troubled return of a Jamaican immigrant who had spent much time in England.